 If you've been a loyal EverOut follower these last several months, you know that living through a pandemic doesn't mean there's nothing interesting to do—you just have to know where to look.
 In addition to everything listed on our in-person events calendar, there are also plenty of exciting virtual events happening all week long that we think you should know about.
-We've rounded them all up below, from the second round of Stranger Debates: Seattle's Only Candidate Forum Past Event Like List to a publication day event for Lindy West's new book Shit, Actually: The Definitive, 100% Objective Guide to Modern Cinema Past Event Like List , and from the Tasveer South Asian Litfest Past Event Like List to The Future Is 0: A Benefit for On the Boards Past Event Like List .
+We've rounded them all up below, from the second round of Stranger Debates: Seattle's Only Candidate Forum Past Event List to a publication day event for Lindy West's new book Shit, Actually: The Definitive, 100% Objective Guide to Modern Cinema Past Event List , and from the Tasveer South Asian Litfest Past Event List to The Future Is 0: A Benefit for On the Boards Past Event List .
 For non-virtual options, check out our StreamLocal events hub for other upcoming virtual events!
 Plus, stay tuned for a roundup of the best in-person things to do around town this weekend.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | Multi-Day